 FEEDING: If you feed your citrus regularly they will be healthier, more resistant to pest and disease attack and bear more fruit.

-Citrus trees are very hungry feeders with high requirements.
+- Citrus trees are very hungry feeders with high requirements.
 A regular foliar spray (liquid fertiliser applied directly to the leaves) with a seaweed based fertiliser will go a long way to providing the essential macronutrients of nitrogen, phosphorus and potassium + trace elements.
 SEE Making Your Own COMPOST TEA.

-Citrus will also benefit from a tri-annual complete soil fertiliser in September, early December and March - after the rainy season; always water the tree well after fertilising.
+- Citrus will also benefit from a tri-annual complete soil fertiliser in September, early December and March - after the rainy season; always water the tree well after fertilising.
 Never place non liquid fertiliser close to the trunk or in heaps, spread it as evenly as possible to just past the drip-line of the tree.
 Compost or animal manures are ideal.
-I also do a once a year trace element soil drench with an additional feed of iron chelates.
-YOU WILL NOTICE THE DIFFERENCE IN INCREASED HEALTH, VIGOUR and FRUITING.
+For details on when and what to feed citrus go to this link and how to recognise deficiencies.

 |My lemonade tree after feeding it for a year - it's worth it!|

 MULCHING: Do not plant citrus (or any tree) in the middle of a lawn without having a grass-free mulched area out to the edge of the canopy.